mariadelrosario98/ANOMALIES_DETECTION/README.md

 2. Supervised methods like Random Forest, which leverage labeled historical data to learn patterns of fraud

----
 ## 📌 Objective

-**The goal is to evaluate both approaches and understand their effectiveness in accurately flagging fraudulent transactions while minimizing false alarms.
+The goal is to evaluate both approaches and understand their effectiveness in accurately flagging fraudulent transactions while minimizing false alarms.
-**---

 ## 🚀 Models
 ### 🔹 Isolation Forest (Unsupervised)
 - Learns to isolate observations in the feature space
 - Flags observations that are "easier to isolate" as anomalies
 - Does **not** use the `Class` label for training

 ### 🔸 Random Forest (Supervised)
 - Uses historical labels to learn patterns of fraud
 - Standard classification algorithm with high interpretability

----

 ## 📊 Results
 ### ✅ Confusion Matrix: Isolation Forest

 |                | Predicted: 0 | Predicted: 1 | Notes              |